 The key stages of the process are set out below.
 The dissolution process for civil partnerships follows a very similar pattern although some of the terminology used is different, for example the equivalent of the divorce petition is called a dissolution application.
 The equivalent of a decree nisi is called a conditional order and for a decree absolute it is called a final order.

 Please note that the information below is a general overview of the process.
 For more detailed advice please contact our divorce lawyers.
-You may also find our Guide to Divorce and Separation helpful.

 1) You cannot apply for a divorce until you have been married for at least a year.